Cooperate Social Responsibility

 Safaris are some of the world’s most exclusive holidays.
 Travelling to some of the least explored wildernesses, staying in camps sleeping just a dozen people and enjoying the expertise of highly trained guides is an absolute privilege, as is seeing some of the continent’s most threatened wildlife, in the company of its most ancient tribes

-These indulgent holiday settings sometimes belie the fact that most safaris take place in some of the poorest and least developed nations on earth; in regions where electricity and running water remain a privilege, not a right, and where, until recently, conflict or drought may have ravaged the landscape and its people.
+But these indulgent holiday settings sometimes belie the fact that most safaris take place in some of the poorest and least developed nations on earth; in regions where electricity and running water remain a privilege, not a right, and where, until recently, conflict or drought may have ravaged the landscape and its people.
 There is, of course, great potential for this wealth to cut through the poverty, to empower native communities who have long been without a voice, and to tackle conservation issues such as the extraction of natural resources and that ever-present vice: poaching.
-But doing so requires the participation of governments and tour operators, local communities and travellers, to ensure that safaris are not something we will one day look upon as a quaint holiday of the past.
+But doing so requires the participation of governments and tour operators, local communities and travellers, to ensure that safaris are not something we will one day look upon as a quaint holiday of the past – while the animals still.

 FAHARI SAFARI is committed to making a positive impact and positive social and environmental legacy where we operate.
 Tanzania is our home and we’re dedicated to improving it; for the environment, for local people and for our employees, by developing protocols and practices which are outlined by the UNCTAD’s sustainable development goals.